Governance and Economic

 Supply Chain Management

-In 2025, BDMS conducted supplier assessments, with the results summarized as follows:
+In 2025, BDMS conducted supplier evaluations, with the following results:

 Supplier Evaluation Unit Number of Supplier Target 2025

-% of suppliers supported in development measures % 100
+Percentage of suppliers supported with development measures % 100 100%

-% of suppliers with substantial actual/potential negative impacts with agreed corrective action/improvement plan % 100
+Percentage of suppliers with actual or potential significant negative impacts and corrective action plans % 100

-Number of unique significant suppliers with substantial actual/potential negative impacts that were terminated Suppliers (No.) 0
+Number of suppliers with actual or potential significant negative impacts that were terminated Supplier / Company 0

 In 2025, the Company identified 170 Critical Tier 1 Suppliers and 55 Critical Non Tier 1 Supplier, totaling 225 Unique Significant Suppliers.
 The Company also conducts regular annual reviews and assessments to ensure that the identification of significant suppliers remains accurate, appropriate, and reflective of the current supply chain landscape.